 The Importance of Finding Your Child's Learning Style

-When a child misses out on learning basic skills, the results can be devastating to his progress in school.
-It is critical to know and understand the child before you begin to teach her so that your teaching will be effective.
-It is important to identify missing skills, yes, but equally important is identifying how a child takes in information and understanding how he uses that information.
+When a child misses out on learning basic skills, the results can be devastating to their progress in school.
+It is critical to know and understand the child before you begin to teach them so that your teaching will be effective.
+It is important to identify missing skills, yes, but equally important is identifying how a child takes in information and understanding how they use that information.
 It is what we can call “learning style.”
 Does it take time to know a child?
 Yes, but the payoffs are huge.

 Children Are All Different